 China, especially since the last party congress, also took steps to increase contributions to international economic governance, both through strong endorsements of globalization and free trade in the international arena and through groundbreaking endeavors like the Asian Infrastructure Development Bank, a new multilateral investment bank to address Asia’s infrastructure needs, and the Belt and Road Initiative, a groundbreaking initiative to increase connectivity on the Eurasian continent.

-Through approaches like these, we seek to bring the whole world forward by closing gaps in development and poverty -- which undermine global security -- while also engaging with partners like the United States in new and mutually constructive ways.
+Through approaches like these, we seek to bring the whole world forward by closing gaps in development and poverty – which undermine global security – while also engaging with partners like the United States in new and mutually constructive ways.

 The United States, as China’s second largest trading partner, has benefited immensely from these initiatives.
 According to a report from the US-China Business Council, a private, nonpartisan, nonprofit organization of roughly 200 American companies that do business with China, China purchased $165 billion in goods and services from the United States in 2015, and the number is growing rapidly.

-, General Motors sold 1.8 million vehicles in China (400,000 more than in the United States), while Ford Motor Company sold 580,000 vehicles in the same period.
+In the first half of 2016, according to the same report, General Motors sold 1.8 million vehicles in China (400,000 more than in the United States), while Ford Motor Company sold 580,000 vehicles in the same period.

-A report by the National Committee on US-China Relations and the Rhodium Group found that Chinese companies directly employ more than 140,000 Americans, often in areas that were left behind by globalization -- such as in Moraine, Ohio, where Fuyao Glass Industry Group has created over 1,500 jobs in an abandoned General Motors plant.
+A report by the National Committee on US-China Relations and the Rhodium Group found that Chinese companies directly employ more than 140,000 Americans, often in areas that were left behind by globalization – such as in Moraine, Ohio, where Fuyao Glass Industry Group has created over 1,500 jobs in an abandoned General Motors plant.
 Overall, the US-China Business Council report shows that 2.6 million US jobs are supported by the China-US bilateral trade relationship.